kkunal/carousel/README.md

 User sees a loading screen upon tapping the Sign In button.<br>
 User sees an error alert when entering the wrong email/password combination.<br>
 User is taken to the tutorial screens upon entering the correct email/password combination.<br>
-Optional: When the keyboard is visible, if the user pulls down on the scrollview, it will dismiss the keyboard.<br>
-Optional: On appear, scale the form up and fade it in.<br>
 Optional: Sign Up<br>
 Optional: Tapping in the form reveals the keyboard and shifts the scrollview and "Create a Dropbox" button up.<br>
 Optional: Tapping the Agree to Terms checkbox selects the checkbox.<br>